What do you get if you cross cheap land with a hungry operator?

 Since the opening of the M40, land around its junctions has become increasingly attractive to developers.
 At Banbury, a large retail park, a motel and restaurants have all already set up, leading to concerns from residents that the junction won't be able to take any additional traffic.

-For Euro Garages, who already own a smaller petrol station nearby, this could prove to be one of their most lucrative sites, especially if Highways England agree to signs being placed on the M40.
-Opponents argue the M40 already has enough services, but the regulations don't define "enough".
+For Euro Garages, who already own a smaller petrol station nearby, this could have proven to be one of their most lucrative sites, especially if Highways England were to agree to signs being placed on the M40.

 In 2017 the proposal was withdrawn after the planned car park was criticised, but in 2018 a new application was made with the planned hotel and pub dropped.
 This showed an amenity building with tall windows and a round, grass roof.
 Euro Garages believed this had support from the local authorities.